jordan-wei-taylor/central-ai/doc/how-to-ml/supervised-learning/gaussian-process-regression.md

                 const   = n / 2 * np.log(2 * np.pi)

-                # Store each component of the negative loss likelihood
+                # Store each component of the negative log likelihood
                 loss    = self.loss = np.zeros((epochs + 1, 3))

                 for i in range(epochs):